Abh-igyan/Abh-igyan/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Abhigyan Tiwari! 👋

-I am a Computer Science student and developer passionate about the intersection of **Machine Learning** and **Systems Programming**.
+I am a Computer Science student and developer passionate about the intersection of **Machine Learning**, **Data Structures & Algorithms** and **Systems Programming**.
 I love understanding how software works, from the high-level logic of Generative AI down to the registers of an 8086 microprocessor.

 ### 🔭 What I'm working on
-- 🧠 Building **NLP models** and exploring Tokenization algorithms (BPE).
+- 🧠 Trying to mimic **Transformer models** and exploring Tokenization algorithms (BPE).
-- ⚙️ implementing **Advanced Data Structures** (AVL Trees, Max Heaps) in C++.
-- ⚡ Solving competitive programming challenges (Active on LeetCode).
+- ⚡ Solving competitive programming challenges & DSA Problems (Active on Codeforces, LeetCode & code360).
 - 🖥️ Studying **Computer Architecture** and Digital Logic Design.

 ### 🛠️ Tech Stack